-This traditional arrangement has changed over the last several decades.
+traditional This arrangement has changed over the last several decades.
 Several Salvadorans have migrated within the country to seek economic opportunities in urban areas or avoid the effects of natural disasters.
-Furthermore, some 3 million others have left the country altogether, fleeing violent conflict caused by the civil war or, more recently, the activities of criminal gangs (see p.
-16-20 of History and Myth).
+Furthermore, some 3 million others have left the country altogether, fleeing violent conflict caused by the civil war or, more recently, the activities of criminal gangs (see History and Myth).
 As a result, many Salvadoran families have been separated, and the number of female-headed households has risen significantly.